samuller/log-rate-limit/README.md

 [![Checked with mypy](https://img.shields.io/badge/mypy-strict-blue)](http://mypy-lang.org/)
 [![Formatted with black](https://img.shields.io/badge/code%20style-black-black)](https://black.readthedocs.io/en/stable/)

-A logging filter that can be used with Python's standard logging mechanism to rate-limit logs - i.e. suppress logs when they are being output too fast.
+A [logging filter](https://docs.python.org/3/library/logging.html#filter-objects) using Python's standard logging mechanisms to rate-limit logs - i.e. suppress logs when they are being output too fast.

 Log commands are grouped into separate **streams** that will each have their own rate limitation applied without affecting the logs in other streams.
 By default every log is assigned a unique stream so that only "repeated" logs will be suppressed - in this case "repeated" logs doesn't mean identical log messages, but rather logs output from the same line of code.
 However, logs can also be assigned streams manually to achieve various outcomes:
 - A dynamic stream id based on the message content can be used so that different messages from the same log command can also be rate-limited separately.